 - Causing the death of a child under the age of 14, while showing extreme indifference to human life

 - Hiring a person to kill another, or killing another person in exchange for something of value

 The state of Arkansas requires special procedures in cases in which the prosecution seeks the death penalty.
 In these situations, the prosecution and defense are allowed to present additional evidence regarding aggravating and mitigating circumstances, and are given the opportunity to present arguments regarding appropriate sentences.
 Capital cases are handled in two phases.
 The first is to determine if the Defendant is guilty.
 If the Defendant is convicted then a second portion of the trial is held to determine whether or not the Defendant will be executed.
 Not all attorneys have the experience and qualifications to handle such matters.
-Patrick and Kara Benca are both deemed “death penalty qualified lawyers” by the state of Arkansas and are capable of handling the most complex of cases.
+Patrick Benca is deemed a “death penalty qualified lawyer” by the state of Arkansas and is capable of handling the most complex of cases.
 If you are accused of capital murder then your life is at stake.
 Call our Little Rock office immediately.